Start eScheduler monthly fund investment from HK$1,000

 By the time most working adults are in their forties, many would have established their careers or started a family.
 With growing expenses alongside income, they may have to adjust their investment goals according to needs.
 As they set aside some savings for emergency expenses, they can adjust their portfolio to a more conservative strategy that can provide cushion for the wealth that has been accumulated, while still seeking growth.

 Time can be an investor’s best friend.
-It is important for investors to start saving and investing early in order to maximise the benefits of compounding.
-For example, if a young investor allocates HK$3,000 every month for long term saving and investment, and assuming an annualised return rate of 5.5%, there is the potential to grow the investment to HK$1.307 million in 20 years1.
+It is important for investors to start investing early in order to maximise the benefits of compounding.
+For example, if a young investor allocates HK$3,000 every month for long term investment, and assuming an annualised return rate of 5.5%, there is the potential to grow the investment to HK$1.307 million in 20 years1.

 Some investors are often challenged by their emotions and natural biases, and can make ill-timed investment decisions after surrendering to their heightened emotions.
 Moreover, it can be tough to accurately time a market entry or exit, and frequent trading may risk losing out on opportunities and returns.
 Investing regularly can help investors take advantage of “dollar cost averaging” while navigating market volatility.